An upper bound on the asymptotic translation lengths on the curve graph and fibered faces: Introduction

 \section{Introduction}

-The \textit{curve complex} $\C(\Sigma)$ of a hyperbolic surface $\Sigma$ is the simplicial complex whose vertex set is the set of isotopy classes of essential simple closed curves in $\Sigma$, and $k$-simplex is formed by $k+1$ distinct vertices whose representatives can be realized as mutually disjoint curves.
-We focus on the 1-skeleton of this complex and we also call it the \textit{curve graph} of $\Sigma$.
-For a homeomorphism $\psi$ of $\Sigma$, the \textit{asymptotic translation length} $l_\psi$ of $\psi$ on $\mathcal{C}(\Sigma)$ is defined by
+The {\em curve graph} $\C(\Sigma)$ of a hyperbolic surface $\Sigma$ is the simplicial graph whose vertex set is the set of isotopy classes of essential simple closed curves in $\Sigma$, and there is an edge between two vertices if these two isotopy classes can be realized by disjoint curves.
+This is the 1-skeleton of the {\em curve complex} introduced by Harvey \cite{harvey1981boundary}.
+We define a metric $d_\C$ on the curve graph by setting all edge lengths as $1$.
+For a homeomorphism $\psi$ of $\Sigma$, the {\em asymptotic translation length} $l_\psi$ of $\psi$ on $\mathcal{C}(\Sigma)$ is defined by

 where $\alpha$ is an essential simple closed curve in $\Sigma$.
-It is not hard to see that this is independent of the choice of $\alpha$.

-Masur--Minsky \cite{MasurMinsky99} showed that $\psi$ is pseudo-Anosov if and only if $l_\psi>0$, and Bowditch \cite{Bowditch08} proved that for a pseudo-Anosov $\psi$, $l_\psi$ is a rational number with bounded denominator depending on the surface $\Sigma$.
-Its relation to the translation distance on Teichm{\"u}ller space has been studied in \cite{GadreHironakaKentLeininger13, AougabTaylor15, Valdivia17}, and asymptotic behavior of the minimal asymptotic translation length for a given surface $\Sigma$ has been studied in \cite{GadreTsai11,Valdivia14}.
-More precisely, let $\Mod(\Sigma_g)$ be the mapping class group of the closed surface $\Sigma_g$ of genus $g$ and for any $H \subset \Mod(\Sigma_g)$, let $L_{\C}(H)$ be the minimum of $l_\psi$ among pseudo-Anosov homeomorphisms $\psi$ with $[\psi] \in H$.
+Masur--Minsky \cite{MasurMinsky99} showed that the curve graph is $\delta$-hyperbolic, that this asymptotic translation length is independent on the choice of $\alpha$, and also that $l_\psi$ is non zero if and only of $\psi$ is pseudo-Anosov.
+Bowditch \cite{Bowditch08} proved further that $l_\psi$ is always a rational number and there is a uniform upper bound on the denominator depending only on $\Sigma$.

+There has been a few research on the relationship between $l_\psi$ the pseudo-Anosov stretch factor of $\psi$ \cite{GadreHironakaKentLeininger13, AougabTaylor15, Valdivia17}.
+There are also papers on the asymptotic behavior of the minimal asymptotic translation length for different surfaces $\Sigma$ with increasing complexity \cite{GadreTsai11,Valdivia14}.

+More precisely, let $\Mod(\Sigma)$ be the mapping class group of a surface $\Sigma$ where $\Sigma$ is obtained from a closed surface with finitely many points removed (such removed points are called punctures).
+For background on mapping class groups, we refer the readers to \cite{FarbMargalit12}.
+For any $H \subset \Mod(\Sigma)$, let $L_{\C}(H)$ be the minimum of $l_\psi$ among pseudo-Anosov homeomorphisms $\psi$ with $[\psi] \in H$.
 Then we have